Jaguar: Etymology

 "Onca" is derived from the Portuguese name onça for a spotted cat that is larger than a lynx; cf. ounce.
 The word "panther" is derived from classical Latin panthēra, itself from the ancient Greek πάνθηρ (pánthēr).

+In North America, the word is pronounced with two syllables, as /ˈdʒægwɑːr/, while in British English, it is pronounced with three, as /ˈdʒægjuːər/.

 Taxonomy and evolution

 Taxonomy

 In 1758, Carl Linnaeus described the jaguar in his work Systema Naturae and gave it the scientific name Felis onca.

 In the 19th and 20th centuries, several jaguar type specimens formed the basis for descriptions of subspecies.
 In 1939, Reginald Innes Pocock recognized eight subspecies based on the geographic origins and skull morphology of these specimens.

 Pocock did not have access to sufficient zoological specimens to critically evaluate their subspecific status but expressed doubt about the status of several.
 Later consideration of his work suggested only three subspecies should be recognized.
 The description of P. o. palustris was based on a fossil skull.

-By 2005, nine subspecies were considered to be valid taxa.
+By 2005, nine subspecies were considered to be valid taxa: